The Ultimate DASH Diet Beef Stew Recipe (Rich & Comforting!)

 Instructions

-• Toast & Prepare Spices: In a small, dry pan over medium heat, toast the whole cumin seeds, shaking the pan often, until fragrant (about 90 seconds).
-Immediately transfer to a spice grinder or mortar and pestle and grind to a powder.
-Combine the ground cumin in a small bowl with the salt-free chili powder, smoked paprika, marjoram, and chipotle powder.
+• Toast & Prepare Spices: In a small dry pan over medium heat, toast cumin seeds, shaking often, until fragrant, about 90 seconds.
+Grind to a powder.
+Combine with chili powder, smoked paprika, marjoram, and chipotle.

-• Sear the Beef: Pat the beef cubes completely dry with paper towels.
-Heat the oil in a large Dutch oven over medium-high heat.
-Working in two batches, add the beef in a single layer and sear until a deep brown crust forms on all sides, about 5-7 minutes per batch.
-Transfer the seared beef to a plate and set aside.
+• Sear the Beef: Pat beef dry.
+Heat oil in a large Dutch oven over medium-high.
+Sear in two batches until well browned on all sides, 5 to 7 minutes per batch.
+Transfer to a plate.

-• Build the Aromatic Base: Reduce the heat to medium.
-Add the diced onions and red bell pepper to the pot, scraping up any browned bits from the bottom.
-Cook, stirring occasionally, until the vegetables soften and the onions are translucent, about 6-8 minutes.
-Stir in the minced garlic, diced jalapeños, pasilla chile strips, and the reserved spice blend.
-Cook for 60 seconds, stirring constantly, until the spices are highly aromatic.
+• Build the Aromatic Base: Reduce heat to medium.
+Add onions and red bell pepper, scraping up browned bits, and cook 6 to 8 minutes until softened.
+Stir in garlic, jalapeños, pasilla strips, and the spice blend.
+Cook 60 seconds, stirring constantly.

-• Deglaze and Simmer: Pour in the stout beer, stirring vigorously to release all the flavorful bits from the bottom of the pot.
-Let it bubble and reduce by about half, which takes 5-7 minutes.
-Stir in the crushed tomatoes, diced tomatoes, unsalted beef broth, grated chocolate, maple syrup, bay leaves, the ½ teaspoon of salt, and black pepper.
-Return the seared beef and any accumulated juices to the pot.
+• Deglaze and Simmer: Pour in stout, scrape the pot, and reduce by about half, 5 to 7 minutes.
+Stir in crushed tomatoes, diced tomatoes, 2 1⁄2 cups broth, chocolate, maple syrup, bay leaves, salt, and black pepper.
+Return beef and juices.

-• Slow-Simmer the Stew: Bring the mixture to a gentle bubble, then reduce the heat to low, cover the pot, and maintain a very low simmer for 1.5 to 2 hours, stirring occasionally, until the beef is perfectly tender.
+• Slow-Simmer the Stew: Bring to a gentle bubble, reduce heat to low, cover, and simmer 1 1⁄2 to 2 hours, stirring occasionally, until beef is fork tender and the liquid lightly coats the back of a spoon.

-• Finish and Serve: Turn off the heat.
-Remove and discard the bay leaves.
-Stir in the fresh parsley and lime juice to brighten the flavors.
-Let the stew rest for 10 minutes before ladling into bowls.
+• Finish and Serve: Turn off heat.
+Remove bay leaves.
+Stir in parsley and lime juice.
+Let rest 10 minutes.
+Skim any visible fat and ladle into bowls.
 Top with optional garnishes if desired.

 Notes

-• Thickening Tip: For a thicker consistency, use the back of a spoon to mash a small amount of the beans against the side of the pot and stir them back into the stew.
+• Thickening Tip: Mash a small portion of beans against the pot side and stir back in.

 Nutrition Per Serving